 Small body acoustic and travel guitars are becoming increasingly popular and many of these utilize a shorter scale length than the standard 25.5 inches.

-Depending on the guitarist and their individual preferences, short scale and small body acoustic guitars can be an appealing option as they are more portable, and in some cases more affordable, particularly in the low to mid-price ranges.
-Guitars such as the Gretsch Jim Dandy with 24″ scale length represent very good value.
+Depending on the guitarist and their individual preferences, short scale and small-body acoustic guitars can be an appealing option as they are more portable, and in some cases more affordable, particularly in the low to mid-price ranges.
+Guitars such as the Gretsch Jim Dandy with a 24″ scale length represent very good value.

 Short scale guitars are also more comfortable to play for many guitarists, especially those with small hands.
 They are also well suited to fingerstyle guitar which is also enjoying a resurgence.

 In the following section, we’ll discuss why and how short scale lengths affect playability and why they are preferred by some along with the impact a shorter scale may have on tone.